bullithulli/knmod/README.md

   --file=FILENAME           Specify a file --outfile=FILENAME        Destination output.
 Defaults to /tmp/out --feature=FEATURE_NAME    The Feature you want to use.
 Available, KNMOD,LABEL_LOOKUP, LABEL_REPLACE
-                            KNMOD:          mandatory fields: --file; Optional fields: --outfile --skipLinesUpto, --ignoreLines --ignoreLinesContaining --silenceKNMOD_for
+                            KNMOD:          mandatory fields: --file; Optional fields: --outfile --forceDontKNModForStartsWith --forceKNModForStartsWith
-                                            --skipLinesUpto=INT                     Don't process these lines in the requested feature.
-Defaults to 0
+                                            --startModFromSymbol=String         Don't process the lines till it starts with this symbol.
+Defaults to null
-                                            --ignoreLines=startsWith1,startW2       Skips the line that starts with <list>.
-Default: BULLITULLI-MODDER2
-                                            --ignoreLinesContaining=word1,word2     Skips the line that contains the words <list>.
-Default: []
-                                            --silenceKNMOD_for=startWord1,..
-If you dont want to knmod if lines, pass here.
-Default: []
+                                            --forceDontKNModForStartsWith=String               Don't KNMOD the symbols.
+Defaults to null
+                                            --forceKNModForStartsWith=String                   did you find new symbols that need to be KNMODed.
+Add them here
                             LABEL_LOOKUP:   mandatory fields: --file --key; Optional fields: --removefromsource --stopOnNewlabel --stopOnNextLabelJump --followInnerJumps --followInnerCalls --ignoreLabels --followScreenCalls
                                             --key=STRING                        Label to Lookup
                                             --removefromsource=BOOLEAN          Erase label definition in source file if matches.
 Defaults to false